RPA market trends 2026: future directions in robotic process automation and hyperautomation

 Finance and banking

-Banking and finance deals with endless transactions, reports, and compliance checks.
-RPA bots handle it all faster, smarter, and error-free.
+Banking and finance deal with endless transactions, reports, and compliance checks.
+RPA bots in banking handle it all faster, smarter, and error-free.
 They automate data entry, transactions, and reporting with near-zero mistakes.
 With AI, bots read messages, interpret requests, and generate responses, helping support teams work faster.
 They also extract financial data from scanned documents and turn messy paperwork into structured information.

 Logistics and transportation